wojciechstachowiak222679/challenge-3-pyspark/README.md

 # challenge-3-pyspark
-Learning basics of pyspark as a week 9-10 challenge
+Learning basics of pyspark as a week 9-10 challenge.
+All results can be seen in pyspark.ipynb jupyter notebook.

+## Data
+The only dataset used in this project is a kaggle dataset with Lichess games ([link](https://www.kaggle.com/datasets/datasnaek/chess/data)).
+It contains information about around 20,000 games with columns describing start time, end time, opening, time control etc.

 ## Project scope
 There is no specific goal to this project like building a solution or the best something.
 The goal is to understand PySpark better and start being somewhat productive with it.
 This means learning the basics of: